ReduGroup/sns-push/README.md

 ## Subscribe Device to Topic

-Subscribe a device to a Topic by passing the Endpoint Arn and Topic Arn
+Subscribe a device to a Topic by passing the Endpoint Arn and Topic Arn to `subscribeDeviceToTopic()`.

 ```php
 $sns->subscribeDeviceToTopic('<endpoint-arn>', '<topic-arn>');